 Measure Details How did you spend your service pupil premium allocation last academic year?
 We have a pastoral support worker who is dedicated to the emotional well-being of service children.
 We run clubs where children can get together and talk about their unique experiences as well as take part in arts and crafts.
+Support is offered towards costs for enrichment activities.
 What was the impact of that spending on service pupil premium eligible pupils?
 All children were monitored closely during school closures.
-Pupils benefited from targeted academic support and well-being support was put in place.
+Pupils benefited from targeted academic support and well-being support.